Dr Julien Dugnoille

 CURRENT AND PAST PHD STUDENTS (SELECTED)

-Eimear Mc Loughlin - Slaughterhouse culture: An ethnography of animal slaughter in Denmark - PhD Social Anthropology
+Eimear Mc Loughlin - Slaughterhouse culture: An ethnography of animal slaughter in Denmark - PhD Social Anthropology - Now at Aarhus University

 The visibility of animal slaughter in Denmark contrasts starkly with the modes of concealment typical of slaughterhouses in industrialised societies.
 Members of the public can enter a pig slaughterhouse and participate in a tour of the facility, tracking the animal from the slaughterhouse gate to the dinner plate.
 Interestingly, Denmark boasts one of the highest meat consumption rates in the world.
 This transparency of animal slaughter transcends the slaughterhouse to other arenas of animal consumption.
 My ESRC-funded PhD will involve a 13-month ethnographic fieldwork wherein I will interrogate Danish cultural attitudes towards animals and explore how these are influenced by visibility of animal consumptive practices.
 In collaboration with Copenhagen Zoo, I will conduct participant observation as well as semi-structured interviews with staff.
 I will carry out a significant ethnographic study of a Danish slaughterhouse using a variety of sociological and anthropological research methods.
 In an effort to recreate the immersive experience of the slaughterhouse, I will utilise a background in visual anthropology in collaboration with two art galleries in the exhibition of my research material.